ZhangO999/Collaborative-C-Markdown-Editor/README.md

 - **Query commands:** `DOC?`, `PERM?`, `LOG?`
 - **Disconnect:** `DISCONNECT`

-Refer to the assignment spec for command syntax and details.

 ### 5. Server shutdown
 - Type `QUIT` in the server terminal to shut down (only when no clients are connected).
-- The document is saved to `doc.md` on shutdown and on client disconnects.
+- The document is saved to `doc.md` on shutdown and on client disconnects, and relevant cleanup operations are executed (i.e. remove all FIFOs)

 ## Cleaning Up
 To remove build artifacts and FIFOs: